-The Company currently does not have the necessary funds to finance the preliminary development of any additional facilities other than the USGC Facility.
-While the Company's current priority is the USGC Facility, the Company will need to secure additional financing if management wishes to complete any additional facilities.
+The Company currently does not have the necessary funds to finance the preliminary development of any additional facilities.
+While the Company's current priority is the Texas Facility, the Company will need to secure additional financing if management wishes to complete any additional facilities.
 There is no guarantee that the Company will be able to obtain this financing on favourable terms.